-First, for both of the main outcomes, being treated by the policy did not have a strong differential effect on high MRPK firms before the policy was adopted, providing visual evidence that pre-trends are not driving the results.
-To the extent there is a pre-trend for MRPK, it is in the wrong direction, indicating that MRPK was increasing for high MRPK firms prior to the policy change.
-The lack of correlation between high MRPK firms' outcomes and the reform prior to the year of deregulation also provides some preliminary evidence that the results are not driven by mean reversion, an alternative explanation that we explore in more detail in Section 5.4.
+Two facts are noteworthy.
+First, for all the outcomes, including the main outcomes of capital and MRPK, being treated by the policy did not have a strong differential effect on high MRPK firms before the policy was adopted, providing visual evidence that pre-trends are not driving the results.
+The lack of correlation between high MRPK firms' outcomes and the reform prior to the year of deregulation also provides some preliminary evidence that the results are not driven by mean reversion, an alternative explanation that we explore in more detail in Section 5.5.

 Second, the effect of the liberalization is progressive over time, consistent with the idea that changes in the allocation of resources (such as the adjustment of worker flows and adaptation of production tools) are likely slow-moving, particularly in India (e.g. Topalova, 2010).
-In addition, some of the changes in allocative efficiency, might also come from competitive effects, which also happen progressively through time.
+In addition, some of the changes in allocative